stevenzg/activated-lora/README.md

 # activated-lora

 Repo for training activated LoRAs.
+See activated_LoRA.pdf for a description of the method and some results.

 Example scripts (not fully general yet)